 For Chris, the Crossbill Guides are more than just travel guides.
 Apart from their quality and usefulness for different kinds of people (experts and hobby travellers), the Crossbill Guides can really contribute to an area’s economy.
 The guides help tourists to go to specific areas, which boosts local initiatives.

 Oscar Lourens Graphic Designer

 Sam Gobin Graphic Designer

-Sam is working for the Crossbill Guides Foundation as a graphic designer since 2011.
-It was a way to make a dream to true to develop and improve a concept and contribute to the protection of nature.
-The Crossbill travel guides make it possible to enjoy, explore and share all the beauties European nature offers.
-In the past, Sam studied biology, but changed direction to Biomedical Research, where he got promoted.
-A couple years later, Sam found out he wanted to do something more creative and went to the Art Academy in The Hague, where he graduated for Graphic Designer.
-He is currently running his own business, running different projects for non-profit organizations, nature conservation organizations, charity goals and scientific organizations.
+Sam has been working for the Crossbill Guides Foundation as a graphic designer since 2011.
+It was a way to make a dream come true to develop and improve a concept and contribute to the protection of nature.
+The Crossbill travel guides make it possible to enjoy, explore and share all the beauty offered by European nature.
+In the past, Sam studied biology, but changed direction to Biomedical Research.
+A couple of years later, Sam decided to do something more creative and went to the Art Academy in The Hague, where he graduated as a Graphic Designer.
+He is currently managing his own business, running different projects for non-profit nature conservation and scientific organisations and charitable foundations.
 Sam believes his work for the Crossbill Guides Foundation is a way to give back something.
 He enjoys being part of the organization and help to create something even better.
 Nature is even closer than you might think, and with these guidebooks everyone is able to explore Europe in a different way.